The Coherence Fee

 The four blind spots trace to specific structural asymmetries: IFRS 16 eliminated lessee lease classification (operating vs. finance) that both ASC 842 and Japan-GAAP retain; Japan-GAAP keeps operating leases off the balance sheet while the other two do not; scope rules diverge for intangible asset leases; and sale-leaseback qualification criteria differ across all three jurisdictions.

 The striking observation is that these four missing bridge concepts — the shared definitions that would reduce the coherence fee to zero — correspond precisely to the harmonization targets that the 2002–2014 FASB/IASB convergence program attempted and failed to achieve.
-The convergence failure was not a failure of political will.
-It was a topological inevitability that neither party had the vocabulary to compute.
-The coherence fee framework, applied to the schema structure of the three standards, identifies from the taxonomy alone which shared concepts are missing and how many are needed.
+The convergence failure was not merely a failure of political will.
+The taxonomy structure itself exposed missing bridge concepts that any durable harmonization would have had to invent.
+The coherence-fee framework, applied to the schema structure of the three standards, identifies from the taxonomy alone which shared concepts are missing and how many are needed.

 The same diagnostic applies wherever multiple jurisdictions, standards, or ontologies must compose: FHIR healthcare interoperability across vendors, cross-border financial reporting, multi-framework AI governance compliance.
 In each case, bilateral mappings pass while the three-way composition fails, and the coherence fee predicts the exact count and character of the failures.

-When three independent language models — GPT-4o, Claude 3.5 Sonnet, Gemini 2.0 Flash — are shown only the failing records and the cycle failure (no sheaf theory, no mathematical notation, no hints about timing or decomposition), and asked "what shared rule would all three agents need to agree on before processing, so that their records compose consistently?", every model correctly identifies the topologically prescribed bridge types.
+The decomposition is testable.
+When three independent language models — GPT-4o, Claude 3.5 Sonnet, Gemini 2.0 Flash — are shown only the failing records and the cycle failure (no sheaf theory, no mathematical notation, no hints about timing or decomposition), and asked "what shared rule would all three tools need to agree on before processing, so that their records compose consistently?", every model correctly identifies the topologically prescribed bridge types.
 Fifteen queries across five scenarios and three models: 15 out of 15 correct identifications.
 (Replication protocol and full results in The Seam Protocol.)
-The names differ — GPT-4o calls it a "Unified Period Definition," Sonnet calls it fiscal_period_boundary, Gemini calls it a "Revenue Recognition Timing Rule" — but the semantic content converges.
+The names differ — GPT-4o calls it a "Unified Period Definition," Sonnet calls it fiscal_period_boundary, Gemini calls it a "Revenue Recognition Timing Rule" — but the semantic content converges on the same topological role.

-Yet when those LLM-discovered descriptions are injected verbatim into the agent prompts, they do not close the cycles.
-In four out of five scenarios, the agents change their outputs enough to break bilateral agreement entirely — producing a worse outcome than no intervention at all.
-The imprecise bridge descriptions overconstrain the agents.
+Yet when those LLM-discovered descriptions are injected verbatim into the tool prompts, they do not close the cycles.
+In four out of five scenarios, the tools change their outputs enough to break bilateral agreement entirely — producing a worse outcome than no intervention at all.
+The imprecise bridge descriptions overconstrain the tools.
 Meanwhile, hand-crafted typed bridge concepts — precise schema artifacts specifying which date governs, which decomposition rule applies — close four out of five cycles.

-The decomposition is sharp.
-Identification — which bridge concepts are needed, which H¹ generators they must kill — is topologically determined and discoverable by any sufficiently capable reasoner examining the failure pattern.
+The boundary between identification and specification is structural, not a limitation of any particular reasoner.
+Identification — which bridge concepts are needed, which H¹ generators they must kill — is topologically determined and discoverable from the failure pattern alone.
 Specification — the operational content that makes each bridge concept precise enough to close the cycle without breaking bilateral agreement — requires domain-specific engineering that the topology alone does not provide.
+The topology tells you the shape of the lock; it does not cut the key.

 This decomposition is where the commercial opportunity lives.
 The topology provides the diagnostic: which concepts are missing, how many, and at which composition boundaries.
 Filling each concept with operational content is a domain engineering task that admits multiple valid specifications and whose quality is measurable by whether it closes the cycle.